 18. Hatfield House

-If you’re a Tudorphile, Hatfield House is a must do day trip from London, both for its charm and its royal connections.
-Fans of Queen Elizabeth I, the Virgin Queen, will be especially enchanted by the early 17th century Jacobean palace.
+If you’re a fan of the Tudor era, Hatfield House is the perfect day trip from London, both for its charm and its royal connections.
+Those who have a special interest in Queen Elizabeth I, the Virgin Queen, will find the early 17th century Jacobean palace particularly enchanting.

-Hatfield is so elegant that it’s been a filming location for many films.
-Most recently it appeared in The Favourite, a darkly comic period piece about the life of the ailing Queen Anne.
+Hatfield is so elegant that it has served as a filming location for many movies.
+The latest was The Favourite, a darkly comic period piece about the life of the ailing Queen Anne.

 How To Get To Hatfield House: